Bebomonky/InteractiveMenu/README.md

 InteractiveMenu.UpdateMenu(self, actor, mouse, menu)
 ```

-You can include one of these functions to get out of the menu (Recommended to use `SwitchToActor` if you are going to have a CloseButton)
+You can include one of these functions to get out of the menu (Recommended to use `InteractiveMenu.Delete()` if you are going to have a CloseButton)

 ```bash
 InteractiveMenu.Destroy(self, "MyMouseName")